Python Notebook Widget

-The Python package also provides a Jupyter widget to use Embedding Atlas in your notebooks.
+The Python package also provides a Python notebook widget to use Embedding Atlas in your notebooks.
+The widget uses AnyWidget and supports Jupyter, Marimo, Colab, VSCode, and more.

 Installation